eppl-erau-db/go2_rl_ws/README.md

 This repository was developed entirely within Embry-Riddle Aeronautical University's Engineering Physics Propulsion Laboratory!
 Check us out [here](https://daytonabeach.erau.edu/about/labs/engineering-physics-propulsion-lab).

 This is an experimental code, we are not responsible for any damages!
 Use at your own risk.

+## Training

+To find the training environment I used through Isaac Lab, follow my forked [Isaac Lab repo](https://github.com/gabearod2/IsaacLab/tree/rl_deployment).
+Specifically, the current training environments can be found in the "rl_deployment" branch.